Introduction

 Functionality includes setting various resistance modes such as ‘eccentric’ or ‘concentric’ – but we typically leave it on ‘standard’ which applies constant resistance in both directions of movement.

 The PUMPS can anchor to a door or to any solid object with legs, arms, bars or struts.
-We use our vehicle roof rack, bull bar or camper tray side rails, wheel rims and/or our feet.
+We use our vehicle roof rack, bull bar, camper tray side rails, wheel rims and/or our feet.
 There is a quick release adjustable latch strap for securing the PUMPS and we also use ‘S hooks’ for fast re-positioning with the roof rack mounted exercises – see the image below.

 The standard delivered accessories include ankle / wrist straps, extension leads and door anchors.
 Each PUMP can fit in your hand and weighs 700 grams.